-At first glance this looks like an intimidating piece of equipment.
+The Deuter Kid Comfort III looks like an intimidating child carrier at first.
 It stands so tall that it looks like hard work to even get it on your back.
-I was stunned when I first lifted the frame of the Deuter Kid Comfort III – it was light as a feather compared to its size!
+But the first time I lifted the frame I was surprised just how light it was!

 The comfortable and intuitive design makes it very user-friendly and a pleasure to use.

-The only real issue I experienced when reviewing the carrier was that my boy was so excited to be sitting up there in the cockpit that he was yelling right in my ear half the time!
+A word of warning though, the biggest problem I encountered when testing the product was that my boy was so excited to be sitting up there in the cockpit that he was yelling right in my ear half the time!

 The straps are all fully adjustable and will accommodate a range of sizes.
 We have tested this with wearers from 5ft 1″ to 5ft 11″ and as long as the person can physically handle the weight then the size of the straps and frame should not cause a problem.